buildpacks/rfcs/text/0000-stack-buildpacks.md

 name = "chromedriver"
 ```

+If the stack does not already provide `google-chrome-stable`, the stackpack will install it anyways....
+TODO

 This implies that a build may fail or an app may not work at runtime if that app requires only the `chromedriver` and the `google-chrome-stable` is not provided by the stack.

 ## Caching and Restoring